Haneke/HanekeSwift/README.md

 ![Haneke](https://raw.githubusercontent.com/Haneke/HanekeSwift/master/Assets/github-header.png)

 Haneke is a lightweight generic cache for iOS written in Swift.
-For example, here's how you would initalize a data cache:
+It provides a memory and LRU disk cache for `NSData`, `String`, `UIImage` or any other type that can read or written as data.
+Here's how you would initalize a data cache:

 ```swift
 let cache = Cache<NSData>("my-files")
 ```

-Haneke also includes a zero-config image cache with automatic resizing.
-It resizes images and caches the result on memory and disk.
+Haneke excels at working with images.
+It includes a zero-config image cache with automatic resizing.
 Everything is done in background, allowing for fast, responsive scrolling.
 Asking Haneke to load, resize, cache and display an *appropriately sized image* is as simple as:

 ```swift
 imageView.hnk_setImageFromURL(url)